khuyentran1401/Data-science/contribution.md

 #### Data Science Focus

-- Begin with a real data science problem and its solution
+- Begin with a real, practical data science problem before introducing the tool
-- Focus on features that directly benefit data scientists
+- Focus on how each tool or feature helps solve that problem
-- Explain the practical value of each feature
+- Always explain the **practical value** of a feature (e.g., saves time, reduces costs, enables offline workflows)
+- Avoid tool-first framing.
+Tools should support a use case, not be the center of the article

+#### Reader Experience Assumptions

+- Assume readers are data scientists who have basic programming knowledge but may be new to specific tools
+- Write for readers who scan, not follow step-by-step; they want to *understand*, not necessarily *run* the code
+- When mentioning install commands or configuration flags, keep them minimal and link out to official docs for details